Photon triplets from integrated microrings: A path towards deterministic non-Gaussianity on a chip: Introduction

-\emph{Introduction—}Generating non-Gaussian states of light is a central topic in the quantum optics and photonic quantum information processing communities.
-Much of the work has been motivated by underlying fundamental physics: Due to their uniquely ``non-classical" characteristics, non-Gaussian states are a necessary resource for implementing photonic quantum information processing \cite{spekkens_PhysRevLett.101.020401}.
+Generating non-Gaussian states of light is a central topic in the quantum optics and photonic quantum information processing communities.
+Due to their uniquely ``non-classical" characteristics, non-Gaussian states are a necessary resource for implementing photonic quantum information processing \cite{spekkens_PhysRevLett.101.020401}.
 But creating non-Gaussian states is challenging \cite{walschaers_PRXQuantum.2.030204}.
 The conventional approach is to apply measurements -- usually photon-number-resolving (PNR) detection -- to squeezed light \cite{Su_PhysRevA.100.052301, PhysRevA.110.012436,Larsen2025}.
 Although PNR detectors and squeezed light sources are readily available, relying on detection to introduce non-Gaussianity has the drawbacks of being probabilistic, introducing latency times, and requiring cryogenic components in a setting that could otherwise operate at room temperature.
 This has led to a search for \textit{deterministic}, room-temperature sources of non-Gaussian light based on the use of parametric processes \cite{PRXQuantum.4.010333}.

 Any such source must satisfy at least three requirements to be of broad practical interest.
 First, it must have a sufficiently high \emph{brightness}.
 Second, for the generated light to be useful and easily characterized it must be described by a \textit{small set of supermodes} \cite{arxiv:osorio2025}.
 Finally, \emph{scalability} -- for example, through on-chip integration -- is required for the source to be relevant in the large-scale information-processing applications that require non-Gaussianity as a resource.